GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-101/index.md

 ## Improved the display of private properties {: #private-props }

-Private accessors are now properly evaluated and displayed.
-Previously, classes with private accessors could not be expanded in the **Console** and the **Sources** panel.
+DevTools now properly evaluates and displays private accessors.
+Previously, you couldn't expand classes with private accessors in the **Console** and the **Sources** panel.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/LKir8oYFgNvRZSXMhXa7.png", alt="private properties in the Console", width="800", height="498" %}